-- → Security of tenure and protection from forced evictions, forced displacement, harassment, and other threats, including natural disasters; and where applicable, guarantees of housing, land, and property restitution.
-Security of land tenure does not imply everyone's right to property or land. - → The right to choose one's residence, where to live and freedom of movement. - → Equal and non-discriminatory access to adequate housing. - Participation in housing-related decision-making processes.
+- → Security of tenure and protection from forced As such, adequate housing is: evictions, forced displacement, harassment, and other threats, including natural disasters; and where applicable, guarantees of housing, land, and property restitution.
+Security of land tenure does not imply everyone's right to property or land.435 - → The right to choose one's residence, where to live and freedom of movement. - → Equal and non-discriminatory access to adequate housing. - > Participation in housing-related decision-making processes.